tcsmath/tcsmath.github.io/kserver-simons.md

 ## With a little help from 0.1 friends

-A rather brilliant observation of Michael is that the cost of the exploration shift can be controlled almost effortlessly if we just have a little extra help:  Instead of $k$ servers,
+A rather ingenius observation of Michael is that the cost of the exploration shift can be controlled almost effortlessly if we just have a little extra help:  Instead of $k$ servers,
 $k+0.1$ servers.
 (This requires passing to a fractional